-The World Health Organization estimates that 56 million people have been successfully treated for TB since 1995 as a result of global efforts to fight the illness.
-This is good news, but there is still much to be done.
+The World Health Organization estimates that 37 million lives have been saved through effective diagnosis and treatment between 2000 and 2013.
+This is great news, but there is still much to be done.

 While rates of TB are falling globally, the UK is bucking that trend.
-Cases in the UK have been rising steadily since 1987, and now hover around 9,000 cases annually.
+Cases in the UK began to rise steadily in 1987, and now hover around 8,000 cases annually.